JohanesB/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-task 0:Write a function that checks for uppercase character.
+task 1: a function that checks for a digit (0 through 9).